VY SANCTUARY PUNTA XEN

 Included Transportation: Travel with Peace of Mind

-From Cancún Airport:
+From Cancún International Airport (CUN):

-Private transportation to VY Sanctuary is included in the training fee when a group of at least five people is formed.
+Group transportation to VY Sanctuary is included in the training fee when a group of at least five people is formed.
 If the group is smaller, private transport is available at an additional cost.

 From Merida City: